aditink/pathIndependence/currency-exchange/readme.md

 Various implementations of path checkers. testUtilities to define test functionality and constants.
 Currency graph and related functionality: currencyGraph.py.
+Main.py creates a currency graph and does checks.

 ### Testing
 For quick one-time check and printout of results use tester.py.